 Pain Management Specialist: A pain management specialist is a medical doctor who specializes in treating chronic pain.
 Sometimes, your rheumatologist can treat your pain—but for chronic, severe pain, it may be necessary to see a pain management specialist.
 Pain specialists use a variety of treatment modalities to treat pain and can help you find ways to reduce your pain levels and cope with chronic pain.

 Pharmacist: Pharmacists are healthcare professionals who practice in pharmacy, the field of health sciences focusing on safe and effective medication use.
 Pharmacists are trained to understand the biochemical mechanisms of action of drugs, drug uses and therapeutic roles, side effects, and potential interactions.
 They are also educated in anatomy, physiology, and pathophysiology.
 Your pharmacist is an integral member of your care team and will be able to provide you with crucial information regarding your medications.
 When you pick up your prescriptions, ask your pharmacist any questions you may have and be sure to follow up regarding side effects.

-Dentist: RA is associated with a higher risk of periodontal disease and tooth decay.
+Dentist: Patients have a higher risk of periodontal disease and tooth decay.
 This is partly a result of the disease and the medications used to treat it and partly a result of the fact that inflamed hand and wrist joints can make oral hygiene painful, if not impossible.
 It is imperative to take care of your oral health with regular brushing and flossing.
 People with RA often need more frequent dental visits.
 Include your dentist in your care team for optimal results.

 Massage Therapist: A massage therapist can help relieve muscle tension and improve range of motion.
-Many people with RA find that regular massage therapy helps to relieve pain and promote relaxation.
-Look for a certified massage therapist who has experience with RA.
+Many people find that regular massage therapy helps to relieve pain and promote relaxation.
+Look for a certified massage therapist who has relevant experience.
 Avoid massage during periods of inflammation.